 Building Top Teams – Why it’s Important

 In today’s high paced always on and connected business world it’s obvious…or it should be, that each of us has only a part of the expertise or information we need to get our jobs done.
+(From the October 2011 issue of PRESIDENT&CEO Magazine)

 As a result, we are more dependent on each other than our “American” independent spirit may want to acknowledge.
 We were raised on the myth of the “individual” who can rise to the top and do anything if he or she only tries hard enough.
 That generally only gets us so far anymore.